Yandex Cloud

 name = "k8s-cluster-nodegroup-traffic"

 description = "The group rules allow service traffic for the cluster and node groups.
-Apply it to the cluster and node groups."
+Apply them to the cluster and node groups."

 network_id = "<cloud_network_ID>"